ryan-shah/mikeys-boom-box/README.md

     - Make sure you note down your bot's token
 2. Go to the [Spotify Devloper Portal](https://developer.spotify.com/dashboard/) and create a new app.
     - Make sure you note down your Client ID and Client Secret
+3. Create account for RapidAPI and get access to the [TikTok video api](https://rapidapi.com/yi005/api/tiktok-video-no-watermark2/)
-3. Create a `config.ini` file in the same format as the provided `example.ini` file in this project.
+4. Create a `config.ini` file in the same format as the provided `example.ini` file in this project.
     - Make sure you update the sections with the tokens you noted for discord and spotify.
-4. Install dependencies with `pip3 install -r requirements.txt`
+5. Install dependencies with `pip3 install -r requirements.txt`
-5. Run the bot with `python3 mikey/mikey.py`
+6. Run the bot with `python3 mikey/mikey.py`

 ## Commands
 ```